-The Roman Catholic Diocese of Burlington Parish H.R.
+The Roman Catholic Diocese of Burlington H.R.
 Policies and Procedures

-SUBJECT: HIPAA Policy Number HR 0009
+Policy Number HR 0009

-Section: Human Resources
+SUBJECT: HIPAA Section: Human Resources

 Sub-Section: Employee Relations

-Date: November 1, 2013
+Date: January 1, 2014

-- Any documents needing to be scanned should be placed in an appropriately labeled envelope as indicated above, and given to the appropriate person.
+- A fax/copy machine/printer received with PHI will be placed in an appropriately labeled envelope and delivered to the appropriate office. - Any documents needing to be scanned should be placed in an appropriately labeled envelope as indicated above, and given to the appropriate person.
 Once the document has been scanned and sent to the appropriate person, it should be removed from all publically available locations. - During the day, the designated employees will be very cautious not to leave work open on their desk, and to place working documentation in cabinets as is reasonably feasible when leaving their work area. - If files are kept off site, all files that are shipped off site will have a Business Associate Agreement that will be executed by a representative of the off-site storage facility.
 All other files, books, information, etc. will be stored in secure locations.
 If the need arises for additional storage space in the future, applicable storage space will be sought. - Compliance issues relating to the computer (i.e., file organization, passwords, etc.) have been coordinated by the representative assigned IT work.
-The Parish should have passwords different from the common ones utilized by everyone else. - All information should be stored in a secured location, accessible only to those authorized individuals.
+The Roman Catholic Diocese of Burlington should have passwords different from the common ones utilized by everyone else. - All information should be stored in a secured location, accessible only to those authorized individuals.